 What We Do:

-We are a Paris based, global psychosocial support and human-rights/gender-equality education NGO founded in 2016, originally for an exhibition as part of the 57th International Venice Biennale.
-Quickly, we developed into a non-proﬁt organisation, developing unparalleled distance-learning teaching programs for aid workers and volunteers, working with refugee/migrant children and communities around the world, in line with the UN 2030 Sustainable Development Goals.
+Yesterday-Today-Tomorrow (YTT) is a Paris based, global Psychosocial Support and Human-Rights/Gender-Equality Education NGO founded in 2016, originally for an exhibition as part of the 57th International Venice Biennale.
+Quickly, we developed into a non-proﬁt organisation, developing unparalleled distance-learning teaching programs for aid workers and volunteers, working with refugee/migrant children/youth and communities around the world, in line with the UN’s 2030 Sustainable Development Goals.

-Researched and developed to be piloted by humanitarian staff without any prior teaching/tutoring knowledge or experience, these distance-learning psychosocial support (PSS) and fundamental rights programs for refugee/migrant children, are based on our e-Learning educational modules for the reduction of inter-ethnic prejudice.
-These modules are currently running in dozens of Italian state-schools.
-They are instructed using art, theatre, storytelling, social and emotional learning, empathy, self-awareness and self-expression, and, through the utilisation of the YTT visual language which was created by conducting psychosocial support drawing workshops with several thousand refugee/migrant populations, in more than 40 refugee/migrant camps/centres around the world.
+Researched and developed to be instructed by humanitarian staff without any prior teaching/tutoring knowledge or experience, these distance-learning psychosocial support (PSS) and fundamental rights programs for refugee/migrant children and youth, are based on our psychosocial support and academic research and our educational programs for the reduction of inter-ethnic prejudice and inequality.
+These programs were pilot-tested in high-schools, institutions and universities in the U.K., Bosnia, Morocco and France and are currently running in dozens of Italian state schools.
+They are instructed using art, theatre, storytelling, social and emotional learning, empathy, self-awareness and self-expression, and, through the utilisation of the YTT visual language.
+This visual language was created by conducting psychosocial support drawing workshops with several thousand refugee/migrant populations, in more than 40 refugee/migrant camps/centres around the world.

-YTT’s research team is made up of renowned experts in their ﬁeld (child-development psychologists, educational scientists, professors, lawyers, teachers, artists and researchers) from several Universities and Academic Institutions and led by the Educational department of Roma Tre University and the Theatre Department of Shefﬁeld Hallam University in Northern England.
+YTT’s research team is made up of renowned experts in their ﬁeld (child-development psychologists, educational scientists, professors, lawyers, teachers, artists and researchers) from several Universities and Academic Institutions and led by the Educational Department of Roma Tre University and the Theatre Department of Shefﬁeld Hallam University.
 Our work from over the last three and a half years can be broken-down into three phases:

-(1) Conducting psychosocial support drawing workshops in dozens of refugee/migrant camps to create the YTT visual language.
+Phase (1): 2016 - 2019: We conducted psychosocial support drawing workshops in dozens of refugee/migrant camps to research and establish our psychosocial support approach and create the YTT visual language.

-(3) On the basis and results of these educational programs, our teaching approach and our psychosocial support drawing workshops, develop distance-learning programs for aid workers and volunteers on the ﬁeld to teach refugee/migrant children and communities around the world.
-YTT can scientiﬁcally prove that our programs remove forms of inequality, innate prejudice and discrimination for all ages of children and adolescents, and give them a profound understanding of children’s rights and gender-equality.
+Phase (3): 2019 - 2020: On the basis of our positive evaluation results, we combined our psychosocial support approach together with the YTT learning approach, educational methodology and visual language to develop psychosocial support and fundamental rights education distance-learning programs for aid workers and volunteers in the ﬁeld, without prior teaching experience, working with refugee/migrant children/youth and communities around the world.
+Included within these programs are impact performance assessments produced in real-time, demonstrating the effectiveness of our programs for both participants and instructors.
+Our research scientiﬁcally proves that our programs remove forms of inequality, innate prejudice and discrimination for all ages of children and youth, giving them a profound understanding of fundamental rights and gender-equality.